Logitravel

 Delhi

-Breakfast.
+Day 18: Breakfast.
 In the morning, we will visit Old Delhi, stopping at the Jama Masjid, the country's largest mosque, and the Red Fort (one of the opulent forts from the time of the Mughal Empire).
 We will also take a fascinating rickshaw ride through the old streets of the capital's historic centre.
 We will continue our tour by going to New Delhi, visiting the Raj Ghat (memorial to Gandhi), as well as important buildings such as the India Gate, the Parliament building, the Presidential Palace and the amazing Qutub Minar, which, at 73 metres, is the highest minaret in the world.
 And to round the day off, a tour of a fascinating Sikh temple.
-Dinner at a local restaurant near the airport.
-Afterwards, transfer to the hotel.
+To finish the day, an interesting temple of the Sikh community will be visited.
+Transfer to the airport.

 Delhi - City of origin